Pfizer-BioNTech is a Lipid nanoparticle-formulated mRNA vaccine that encodes the SARS COV-2 spike protein, which aids virus entry into cells.

 The safety and efficacy of Pfizer with other vaccines are not studied in the population so the two vaccines should not be administered simultaneously.

-MoH recently studied that after the second dose of vaccine the immunity grows stronger as it produces antibodies against Covid-19 infection and is 97% efficacious in the prevention of symptomatic disease and death.
+According to a recent study conducted by the Ministry of Health, after the second dose of vaccine, immunity grows stronger as antibodies against Covid-19 infection are generated, and the vaccine is 97 percent effective in preventing symptomatic disease and death.

-A study on Pfizer revealed that the Pfizer vaccine was 91.3% effective on 927 patients with the symptomatic disease which was measured seven days to 6 months after the second dose.
-The vaccine was proved to be 100% effective against severe disease according to the U.S. Centers for Disease Control and Prevention (CDC) while according to U.S. Food and Drug Administration (FDA) it is 95.3% efficacious against Covis-19 infection.
+Pfizer's vaccine was 91.3 percent effective on 927 patients with symptomatic disease assessed seven days to six months after the second dose, according to a report.
+The vaccine was found to be 100 percent effective against serious disease by the US Centers for Disease Control and Prevention (CDC), and 95.3 percent effective against Covis-19 by the US Food and Drug Administration (FDA).

-When the virus keeps on circulates or spreads in a large population the virus DNA changes to adapt to variable conditions of the worldwide population and this process is called mutation and the new virus is called variant.
-Due to this mutation, the genome of the virus changes and it becomes more resistant to the existing medications or vaccines and hence the efficacy of the Pfizer vaccine can decrease due to resistance or it can become completely ineffective as the efficacy and safety of the vaccine on new variants are not fully established.
+When a virus continues to circulate or spread in a large population, the virus's DNA changes to adapt to the changing conditions of the global population; this mechanism is known as evolution, and the new virus is known as variant.
+The genome of the virus changes as a result of this mutation, making it more resistant to existing medications or vaccines.
+As a result, the efficacy of the Pfizer vaccine may decrease due to resistance, or it may become completely ineffective, as the vaccine's efficacy and safety on new variants are not fully established.